Certifications Obtained Through This Course

 - Minnesota Permit to Carry (PTC)

 You can now obtain your Minnesota Permit to Carry (PTC) firearms in two simple steps.
 First, complete this online course from your computer, phone or tablet (roughly 1-2 hours to complete).
 Second, register for one of the various live-fire shooting exercises offered by Legal Heat throughout Minnesota each month.
 This hybrid online/in-person training option lets you complete the training at your pace and schedule.
 To get started simply purchase and complete this online course, and then purchase and register for your live-fire shooting exercise.
+All range sessions must be arranged through our website, please do NOT contact ranges directly.

 What You Need To Know About The Minnesota Live-Fire Shooting Exercise: